TheBluCoder/Compilers-Class-Neon-DSL-Project-/README.md

 - `assignment_1`: Current branch implementing Vigenère cipher (this branch)
 - `assignment_2`: Future branch that will implement lexical analysis

+## Author

+Ikeoluwa Oladele - Compilers Assignment 1

 ## License

 This is a private repository for educational purposes.

+---

+**Note:** The shell script (`run.sh`) and batch script (`run.bat`) are the thoroughly tested and recommended methods for building and running this project.
+Other build methods are provided for reference but may require additional configuration.